milvus-io/milvus-sdk-cpp/DEVELOPMENT.md

 - `./cmake_build/examples/v2/sdk_filter_template_v2`: example to show the usage of filter template.
 - `./cmake_build/examples/v2/sdk_full_text_match_v2`: example to show the usage of BM25 function.
 - `./cmake_build/examples/v2/sdk_general_v2`: a general example to show the basic usage.
+- `./cmake_build/examples/v2/sdk_geometry_v2`: a general example to show the usage of Geometry field.
 - `./cmake_build/examples/v2/sdk_group_by_v2`: a general example to show the usage of grouping search.
 - `./cmake_build/examples/v2/sdk_hybrid_search_v2`: example to show the usage of hybrid search interface.
 - `./cmake_build/examples/v2/sdk_iterator_query_v2`: example to show the usage of query iterator.